Information about Trastuzumab

-Trastuzumab is a monoclonal antibody specifically designed to target HER2 receptors on breast cancer cells.
-Trastuzumab flags the cancer cells for destruction by the body's immune system.
+Trastuzumab is a monoclonal antibody specifically designed to target HER2 receptors on breast cancer and stomach cancer cells.
+It flags the cancer cells for destruction by the body's immune system.

 - Take extreme care while taking trastuzumab as it can cause heart failure, especially if you have heart disease or if you are also receiving certain other cancer medicines.